mkkhan121/PortfolioProjects/README.md

 #### Nashville Housing Data Cleaning in SQL

+Large dataset containing residential and housing data in Nashville, USA.

-From date formats to dealing with duplicates and nulls, splitting data in columns to the use of CTE/Temp table etc. Basically cleaning the data in a nutshell.
+From date formats to dealing with duplicates and nulls, splitting data in columns or rows to the use of CTE/Temp table etc. Basically cleaning the data in a nutshell.